Flows

 To add a Marketo form select Embed as the step type > Marketo Form.
 Enter the Marketo Munchkin ID and Form ID which can be found in the Marketo URL as seen below.
 In this example the Munchkin ID is 137-MKP-579 and the Form ID is 1018.

-Buttons, Beacons, and Triggers provide additional ways for user to interact with your product.
+Buttons, Beacons, and Triggers provide additional ways for users to interact with your product.
 By default, engaging with a Button, Beacon, or Trigger will send the user to the next step (this is a "click action").
 You can adjust the click action to be one or more of the following:

 Click Action | Description |